volodymyrhudyma/blog/content/blog/2020-11-04-everything-about-set-and-weakset-in-javascript.md

 A **WeakSet** is similar to the **Set** with some important differences:

+* A value can only be accessed by having the key and the WeakSet itself
 * The keys of a WeakSet must be Objects
 * The keys are "weakly held", which means that they can be garbage-collected